-Proxy Stanley Sanguez: Jim is right, our last meeting was Randy Oddenbriete, when we first parted with Jean Fraser, we met in Calgary, myself Keyna, Berna and Darcy Moses.
-It felt good that we had something with Imperial Oil on Harvester's Compensation.
-All of a sudden we got a call, they don't agree with the Harvesters Compensation.
-I asked the harvesters what they were thinking about the impact.
-It would be good to get back to the table and finish off.
-We have to report to the assembly anyway.
-Mahsi.
+Proxy Stanley Sanguez: Jim is right.
+Our last meeting, we met in Calgary, myself Keyna, Berna and Darcy Moses.
+It felt good that we had something with Imperial Oil on Harvesters Compensation.
+All of a sudden we got a call, they don't agree with the Harvesters